 While we welcome the warm weather, it’s not a time to simply wait for the sunshine.
 There are many things you can and should do to get ready for Spring to make the transition as smoothly as possible.
-Coordinate your efforts with your online calendar and those winter blues will be as good as gone.
+Coordinate your efforts with your online calendar for spring.
+As you do, those winter blues will be as good as gone.

 Don’t waste your Spring Break cleaning the house.
 Get a head start and tackle your Spring cleaning list at the end of winter.
-You’ll be better prepared for the new season and be able to take advantage of sunnier days instead of trapping yourself inside with a broom.
+You’ll be better prepared for the new season and be able to take advantage of good weather outside.

 Start by swapping out your winter gear for something more comfortable in the warmer temperatures.
 Pack away your heavier coats and sweaters to make room for more T-shirts and windbreakers.
 That heavy winter comforter on your bed can be replaced with something that will breathe better now that the nights aren’t so frigid.